ShreyJ1729/clip-translator/README.md

 ## DubbSync

-Translates video clips of human speech from source language to target language, and adds lip-syncingfor a realistic video-audio match
+Adds lip-syncing to dubbed videos.

-Uses 11labs for voice dubbing, video-retalking for lipsyncing and modal labs for deployment.
+Uses video-retalking for lipsyncing and modal labs for deployment.

-The demos below use Wav2Lip.
+The demos below use 11Labs and Wav2Lip.
 This project was retired soon after porting lipsyncing to the updated video-retalking model, which is why Wav2Lip has been removed from the source code.

 #### Demo